curology/radiance-ui/docs/accordion.md

 - **3+ images:** Renders thumbnail of first image and a counter of additional images

-Upon opening of the accordion, the thumbnail images should disapear from the title bar because they'll then be visible in the `content` container.
+Upon opening of the accordion, the thumbnail images should disappear from the title bar because they'll then be visible in the `content` container.

 ```jsx
 import { Accordion } from 'radiance-ui';